DanielLokk/e-commerce_app/README.md

-# e-commerce_app
+# e-commerce_app template

-A new Flutter project.
+A minimalistic template for an e-commerce app using Flutter for the first time.
+It's quite simple, it only has:

-## Getting Started
+* A main page with a feed and some categories

-For the moment this is a project to master Flutter, nothing else.
+* A page for the categories